oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/media-recovery/media-recovery.md

-#Performing Automatic Block Media Recovery
+# Performing Automatic Block Repair

 ## Introduction
-In this lab, we will see how Active Data Guard Automatic Block media recovery works.
+In this lab, we will see how Active Data Guard Automatic Block Repair works.

 [Video explaining the basics of automatic block recovery](youtube:WFoTNPgKll4)